 WATER SANITATION AND HYGIENE IN EMERGENCIES (WASH)

 In any humanitarian crisis, communities need access to safe drinking water, adequate sanitation and hygiene.
-Water borne diseases are major killers is disasters and complex emergencies where large populations are displaced and/or moving or where local water infrastructure has been destroyed by an earthquake, typhoon or bombing.
+Water borne diseases are major killers in disasters and complex emergencies, where large populations are displaced and/or moving or where local water infrastructure has been destroyed by an earthquake, typhoon or bombing.
 Effective intervention can reduce the spread of disease, alleviate suffering and ultimately save lives.
 When local emergency response workers understand how to apply basic Water, Sanitation and Hygiene (WASH) strategies, more lives can be saved.
 This course introduces participants to the WASH sector in emergencies and the international SPHERE standards that apply as well as how the sector is impacted and supported by other sectors in an international emergency operation.

 If you require this course to be tailored for your organisation, please visit Customised Training page for more information.

 This is a seven day intensive residential course that includes both indoor and outdoor activities so please ensure you are fit and well to gain the most from your training experience.

 This highly practical course provides an overview of Water, Sanitation and Hygiene (WASH) in humanitarian emergency operations.
 The course equips and refreshes individuals with the background and knowledge to apply WASH skills through a combination of theory, practical exercises, scenarios and simulations.